The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 If you own the previous generation of Tiguan, then Warranty Direct’s Reliability Index makes for some pretty grim reading.
 The model scores rather poorly in the study, and Volkswagen doesn’t figure particularly highly in the manufacturer standings, either.
-We can only hope this version, based on VW’s latest architecture, fares a bit better when it comes to mechanical dependability.
-Even the three-year/60,000-mile warranty isn’t particularly generous compared with what some rival manufacturers are offering.
+That said, the most recent JD Power Vehicle Dependability Study makes for happier news, with VW sitting solidly mid-table, with a better-than-average score.
+The three-year/60,000-mile warranty isn’t particularly generous compared with what some rival manufacturers are offering.

-The range begins with S trim, and this provides pretty generous kit including remote locking, air-conditioning, four powered windows, automatic lights and wipers and a touch-screen infotainment unit that has a DAB radio and Bluetooth.
-Upgrading to SE trim gives you three-zone climate control, cruise control, all-round parking sensors and improved smartphone compatibility thanks to Apple CarPlay, Android Auto and MirrorLink.
-No prizes for guessing what SE Nav models add, while SE L cars have a heated front seats, a panoramic roof, the posh virtual dials and adaptive cruise control.
-The upgrades that R-Line models get are mainly cosmetic, but you get a sports suspension as well.
+The standard spec is generous, including remote locking, air-conditioning, and a touch-screen infotainment unit with DAB radio and Bluetooth.
+Moving up the range gets you three-zone climate control, adaptive cruise control, all-round parking sensors and improved smartphone compatibility thanks to Apple CarPlay, Android Auto and MirrorLink.
+Further luxuries are available as you move up the range, including standard fit navigation, heated seats, a panoramic roof, those posh ‘virtual’ dials and LED headlights.
+The sportier version gets some cosmetic upgrades as well as a different suspension set-up.
 It’s a bit weird, however, that none of the trims come with leather upholstery as standard, even the high-end ones that really aren’t cheap.

 Power for a Volkswagen Tiguan